rust-lang/reference/src/types.md

   implements `[Fn]`, indicating that it can be called by shared reference.

 > Note that `move` closures may still implement `[Fn]` or `[FnMut]`, even
-> though they capture variables by move.
-This is because the traits
+> though they capture variables by move: this is because the traits
 > implemented by a closure type are determined by what the closure does with
 > captured values, not how it captures them.

-In addition to the call traits, *non-capturing closures*---those that don't capture anything from their environment---can be coerced to function pointers (`fn`) with the matching signature.
+*Non-capturing closures* are closures that don't capture anything from their environment.
+They can be coerced to function pointers (`fn`) with the matching signature.

 ```rust
 let add = |x, y| x + y;